mariesarabia/Project-1-Aloha/README.md

 Using the background property to create a hero image with 3 layers and for use in image gallery

-use of custom fonts using @font-face
+Use of custom fonts using @font-face

 Use of icon-font